 - You are receiving feedback on your commentaries.
 You have examples above and others in the book.

 This process will continue with feedback on your commentaries from your peers and from Mark during weeks 5–8 of the course.

 Editing The form and content of the commentaries will be consistent across the entries.
 We will be working on larger organizational structure as well as copy editing (mechanics, punctuation).

 Production This stage in the process will likely spill over into part two of the course.
 There are a number of things to do.
 We will need:

-- managing editors (2) to make sure that all the commentaries are consistent.
+- make sure that all the commentaries are consistent.
 Mark will produce a Google folder for all the commentaries and invite the managing editors to have editing privileges

-- an editorial team (3–5) to go over the existing entries in the book and make any necessary corrections or additions.
-This will be a interesting and educational editorial process that will involve working with Mark.
+- go over the existing entries in the book and make any necessary corrections or additions.
+This will be an interesting and educational editorial process that will involve working with Mark.

-- a sound team (2) who will be responsible for working with all the contributors to assure the audio files with each poem are of consistent and usable quality.
+- create an audio file for each poem of consistent and usable quality.
 Each sound file will be an embedded media file that will look like this:

 This file was produced with the application Quick Time Player on a MAC.
 There are other ways to produce files that we can use, .mp3, .m4a, .ogg, or .wav files.
 Word Press has a Tutorial on Audio

 Another method is to use the Voice Memo on an Iphone.
 Utlilities > Voice Memo > upload M4a file